-Odour Assessment Findings
+Staffordshire Odour Assessment Findings

 The results of the surveys indicated that overall odour exposure was negligible at all monitoring positions.
 The Risk Assessment predicted negligible to slight impacts as a result of emissions from the dairy farm.
 Although slight impacts were predicted, these were considered to be not significant due to further consideration of meteorological conditions, the less offensive nature of the emissions, the small size of the dairy farm and the agricultural nature of the surrounding area.
-Based on the combined results of both assessments, odour from the dairy farm was not considered a constraint to planning consent for the development.
+Based on the combined results of both assessments, impacts from the dairy farm were not considered a constraint to planning consent for the development.

 How Can We Help?